venesetrix/Cyber-Library/AWS CLF-C02.md

 * AWS IoT Core - Connect IoT to the cloud
 * AWS IoT Greengrass - Messaging and synchronization of IoT Devices

+__Migration Services__

+* AWS Database Migration Service (DMS) - Migrate Data from local DB to AWS.
+DMS does not migrate to EC2 Instance.
+* AWS Migration Hub - Assists with planning of Application Migrations.
+Does not migrate anything itself.
+* AWS Application Migration Service (MGN) - "Lift-and-Shift"-Solution for migrating physical services with running DB's or Apps on it.

 ## Billing, Pricing, and Support

 __AWS Billing Dashboard__